 3. Ferruginous Duck

 The ferruginous duck is a unique waterfowl found throughout Eurosiberia.
-It is also known by a few other names, such as ferruginous pochard, common white-eye, and white-eyed pochard.
+Other names, such as ferruginous pochard, common white-eye, and white-eyed pochard, also know it.

-This bird typically grows to a medium size and is a diving duck which means it dives underwater to find food.
-The scientific name for this duck is derived from Greek, specifically the words aithuia and nyrok.
+This bird typically grows to a medium size and is a diving duck, which means it dives underwater to find food.
+The scientific name for this duck is derived from Greek, precisely the words Lithuania and nyrok.

-Aithuia was an unidentified seabird mentioned in ancient texts, such as those by authors Hesychius and Aristotle.
+Aithuia was an unidentified seabird mentioned in ancient texts, such as by authors Hesychius and Aristotle.
 Nyrok is the Russian term for a duck.
-This is an interesting example of how scientific names often come from various sources.
+This is an exciting example of how scientific names often come from various sources.

 Kingdom | Animalia |